dfsp-spirit/brainload/README.md

 subject_id = 'bert'
 vert_coords, faces, per_vertex_data, meta_data = bl.subject(subject_id, surf='pial', measure='area')
 ```
-Now you have the brain surface mesh (defined by `vert_coords` and `faces`) and the morphology data from the curv file in `per_vertex_data`.
+Now you have the brain surface mesh (defined by `vert_coords` and `faces`) and the morphometry data from the curv file in `per_vertex_data`.
 The `meta_data` holds information like the subject id and the full paths of the files that were used to retrieve the data.
 The `subject` function uses the environment variable `SUBJECTS_DIR` to determine where your data is.
 You can override that (and change many other things via optional named arguments), of course.

 Note that the data we retrieved in the example above is in native space.
 You may want to retrieve standard space data, i.e., subject data mapped to an average subject like FreeSurfer's `fsaverage` subject, instead.
 Here is an example for that: